 - An M&E Narrative section outlines how an applicant intends to measure the indicators outlined in the PMP.
 The narrative should explain the resources, mechanisms, and data analysis and reporting procedures the applicant possesses to perform the required performance monitoring, while also demonstrating the applicant’s dedication to utilizing performance monitoring data through planned learning mechanisms and feedback loops.

 The Bureau's official knowledge management system, State Assistance Management System Domestic (SAMS-D), includes a Results Performance Monitoring (RPM) module used by award recipients to report aggregate data on the MODE Framework.
 The RPM module builds on the functionality that Program Officers and award recipients are familiar with and includes the ability to explore and pull standardized reports on the available data.
+As part of the reporting requirements, you will also be required to provide ECA with the raw data for evaluation surveys in a CSV file.
+Please see the Data Submission Instructions and accompanying Example Data File for more information.

 The MODE Framework includes the requirement for ECA award recipients to report their approximate spending for M&E activities in order to estimate the proportion of the Bureau’s overall budget.
 There will be no comparisons made between applicants on funding amounts during the proposal review process, nor does this information affect current awards or future funding decisions in any way.
 The sole purpose of this requirement is to gather the data necessary to establish and maintain an accurate estimate of the Bureau’s total spending on M&E that encompasses the activities of ECA award recipient staff, ECA program staff, and the Evaluation Division.
 A list of defined M&E activities can be found in the M&E Budget Tracking Guidance.